-as part of MGPO.
-For all other commercial payers, MEEA physicians negotiate independently.
-When we examined relative prices for four of the commercial payers with whom the MEEA physicians negotiate independently, we found that PCPO's prices ranged from 23% to 60% higher than MEEA's.
+93 Across all commercial payers, in the most recent year for which data were available, PCPO's physician prices independently.
+When we examined relative prices for four of the commercial payers with whom the MEEA physicians negotiate independently, we found that PCPO's prices ranged from 23% to 60% higher than MEEA's in 2014, the most recent published data.
+96 c.

-c.
 Total Medical Expenses